How to return to guiding after a break

 We've been missing our weekly meetings with the Rainbows/Brownies/Guides/Rangers [delete as appropriate].
 Thank you for your support during this time.

 For virtual meetings you can include this: These meetings will take place via [insert digital platform, such as Zoom] and we have measures in place to keep everyone safe.
+We do a full risk assessment for all activities we do and this is no different.
 To make sure that your daughter is allowed to join the online sessions you need to complete the consent form, which I've also attached.
 Please fill this out and send it to [insert details of where the consent form should be returned to].

-If meeting outdoor face to face you can include this text:
+If meeting outdoors face to face you can include this text:

-Girlguiding has announced that we can begin meeting face to face again if we follow government guidance.
+We can begin meeting face to face again if we follow government guidance.
 For us that currently means [add the right info for you here.
-For example, 6 people can meet outside.]

 We'd like to invite your daughter to an outdoor meeting at: